openmc-dev/openmc/docs/source/usersguide/input.rst

      *Default*: None

+    .. note:: See section on the ``<trigger>`` element for more information.

 ``<trigger>`` Element
 -------------------------

 OpenMC includes tally precision triggers which allow the user to define uncertainty thresholds on :math:`k_{eff}` and/or other tallies.
-When using triggers, OpenMC will run until it completes as many batches as are defined by``<batches>``.
+When using triggers, OpenMC will run until it completes as many batches as are defined by ``<batches>`` .
 At this point, the uncertainties on all tallied values are computed and compared with their corresponding trigger thresholds.
 If any triggers have not been met, OpenMC will continue until either 1) all trigger thresholds have been satisfied or 2) ``<max_batches>`` has been reached.

-The ``<trigger>`` element describes the status of the trigger (i.e. whether to use the trigger or not), the max number of batches and the batch interval.
+The ``<trigger>`` element describes the status of the trigger (i.e. whether or not to use the trigger), the max number of batches and the batch interval.
 It has the following attributes/sub-elements:

   :status:
-    This determines whether to use trigger or not.
+    This determines whether or not to use trigger.
 Set this tag to "true" when using trigger and "false" for not.

   :max_batches:
-    This tag describes the max number of batches when using trigger.
+    This describes the max number of batches when using trigger.

-    .. note:: When max_batches is set, the number of tag ``batches`` shown in ``<eigenvalue>`` element represents the minimum number of batches when using the trigger.
+    .. note:: When max_batches is set, the number of tag ``batches`` shown in ``<eigenvalue>`` element represents minimum number of batches to simulate when using the triggers.

   :batch_interval:
    This tag describes the number of  batches in between convergence checks.
-    OpenMC will check if the trigger has been reached at each batch defined
-    by batch_interval after the minimum number of batches is reached.
+   OpenMC will check if the trigger has been reached at each batch defined by batch_interval after the minimum number of batches is reached.

-   *Default*: If this tag is not present, the batch_interval is predicted dynamically by OpenMC for each convergence check.
+   *Default*: If this tag is not present, the ``batch_interval`` is predicted dynamically by OpenMC for each convergence check.

+   This predictive model assumes no correlation between fission sources distributions from batch-to-batch.
+This assumption is reasonable for fixed source and small criticality calculations, but is very optimistic for highly coupled full-core reactor problems.

 ``<energy_grid>`` Element
 -------------------------